NathanBLEGEND/SafuuX-Node-Deployment/README.md

 Click on "Deploy to Azure" allows you to deploy a simple Windows 11 build that will allow you to run your SafuuX lite node or full node. _You will need an Azure subscription setup first._

-# Deploy a Windows SafuuX Node in your existing Azure subscription.
+# Deploy a LINUX SafuuX Node (Full of Lite) in your existing Azure subscription.